 Food companies paid $7,500 for one to nine products, but there was a volume discount for more than 25 products.
 Exclusive deals were, of course, more expensive.
 In 2009, such nutritional standouts as Cocoa Puffs and Frosted Mini-Wheats were still on the Heart Check list.

-In the US, the 2013 Dallas Heart Walk organised by the AHA featured Frito-Lay as a prominent sponsor.
+In the US, the AHA organised the 2013 Dallas Heart Walk that featured Frito-Lay as a prominent sponsor.
 The Heart and Stroke Foundation in Canada was no better.
-As noted on Dr Yoni Freedhoff’s weightymatters blog , a bottle of grape juice proudly bearing the Health Check contained 10 teaspoons of sugar.
+As noted on Dr Yoni Freedhoff’s weightymatters blog, a bottle of grape juice proudly bearing the Health Check contained 10 teaspoons of sugar.
 The fact that these food were pure sugar seemed not to bother anybody.

 The researchers and academic physicians were not to be ignored either.
 These were key opinion leaders in the medical community.